Missing schoolgirls found hiding in nearby cemetery

-Three young girls who vanished from their school dormitory in Mae Ai district on Sunday were found safe at around 5.40pm on Monday, according to a police source.
+Three young girls who ran away from their school dormitory in Mae Ai district of Chiang Mai on Sunday were found safe at around 5.40pm on Monday, according to a police source.

 The missing children -- Natnicha Phiewkaew, 7; Jomkhwan Siamlai, 9; and Kamonnit Wilai, 9 -- are primary school students at Rajaprajanugroh 30 School.
 They were found hiding in a nearby cemetery.